 Phase 1: Requirements and shortlisting

 When you kick off your search for a new tool is when you shape the outcome.
-The more time and effort you put in at the start of the process, the more focused and efficient your search can be, and the quicker you should be able to narrow down a shortlist of vendors to contact.
+The more time and effort you put in at the start of your search for a new tool, the more focused and efficient you can be, and the quicker you should be able to narrow down a shortlist of vendors to contact.

 - Do think about what success looks like.
 Be clear about the end goal(s) – do you want to move data responsibilities away from expensive technical resource to non-developers, or are you looking for faster turnaround in analysis or onboarding new customers?